Gladon4/RPG-Music-Tool/ROADMAP.md

 ## 0.6
 ### Features
-- Rework of the app
+- [ ] Rework of the app
     - [x] Theme setting tab
         - [x]  Better theme selection with text prediction and a small popup and stuff
     - [x] SFX tab / add paths
+    - [/] Redo the tabs with a parent Tab Class
-- QOL
+- [ ] QOL
     - [x] better checkboxes
     - [x] some styling (as far as tk allows)
     - [ ] more identifiable icons
-    - [ ] icons change color to text color to make sure contrast is kept
+    - [x] icons change color to text color to make sure contrast is kept

 ### Fixes
 - [x] App start crashes if paths.csv is empty